Space-Ed/silk/README.md

 ## Motivation

 Programming is ugly, and this makes creating programs more arduous than it needs to be.
-Even the most hardcore lambda calculus touting languages have a shadow of deep lopsidedness about them.
 Silk is an attempt to create a programming language based on conceptual balance and neccessity.
-To many it will appear strange and esoteric, rather than beautiful.
-This is because it operates with a totally different set of constructs; for it's constructs like classes, functions, variables and for-loops that create asymettry and bias that ultimately causes us to write twisted intractable and verbose code.
-The world we see is one distorted by the concepts we are familiar with, though they may be ultimately arbitrary.
-This project is an attempt to create a language which challenges our ideas about programming, and although it may be another arbitrary stab based on one person's experiences and explorations it could well open some doors to real development in how we think about programs.
+At first it will likely appear strange and esoteric, rather than beautiful because it is so different to what most of us are used to.
+It operates without classes, functions, variables and for-loops.
+It is believed these are what create the asymettry that ultimately causes us to write twisted, intractable and verbose code.

+The world we see is one distorted by the concepts we are familiar with, though they may be ultimately arbitrary in the grand schema.
+This project is an attempt to create a language which challenges our ideas about programming and hopefully leads to a leap forward in the effectiveness of our collective intellect commanding information technology.

 Many languages have libraries with toolkits for streams, queries, asynchronicity, functional programming and other important tasks that should be more naturally expressed with the right syntactic forms.
-This is what this language will do and hence offers the prospect of compiling onto many target platforms.
+This is what this language will do seamlessly and hence offers the prospect of compiling onto many target platforms.

-## Key Concepts
+## Metaphysics
+The bi-dichotomy of substance

+#### Axis 1: Nature: Mind and Body
+  - Determinate existence is that of bodies, complex and simple, which are all objective creation.
+Write, Push, Positive, Yang, Synthesis
+  - Experienced existence is that of minds, complex and simple which is the subjective awareness of all things.
+Read, Pull, Negative, Yin, Analysis
+#### Axis 2: Mode: Manifest and Ephemeral
+  - Our reality, including it's composite parts of both Natures is actual and operational, including by extention all there is to see and touch.
+  - Our ideality, the space of all values concievable, the platonic space of concepts according to all that may be created and experienced.

+programming is the art of combining, and translating between the above aspects.

 ### A Dualistic Language
-in most languages we deal with values of various kinds which are usually abstracted to an operable object around the core concept of a conjunction of bits of information.
-These values are all sharing some core features

-silk in contrast has two categories of language expression, that belong to the analytic and synthetic facilities of the language.
+silk has two categories of language expression, that belong to the analytic and synthetic facilities of the language.
 These two kinds have different interpretations of identifiers, the analytic treats identifiers as outputs, that represents the result of the analysis, synthetic treats identifiers as inputs that represents the sources of determination for the final product.

 One may consider this distinction as equivalent to the mind and body, one is tasked with experiencing and the other with enacting concrete change.
 The interplay of these elements is what drives computation and they are mutually dependent without objects to analyse cognition is useless and without recieving stimulus there is no way to produce appropriate responses.